mohammad-hassani/AZ-madar/README.md

 # AZ-madar-manteghi
 verilog
-this is a project whit verilog in "ISE design suite 14.7" the FPGA model is : xc6sslx9-3tqg144
+this is a project with verilog in "ISE design suite 14.7" the FPGA model is : xc6sslx9-3tqg144